Helpful Voting Links — Florida

 Early & Absentee Voting — FloridaRequest an Absentee Ballot

 You can vote in person at your local Supervisor of Elections office and other designated locations.
-Dates and times for early voting are determined by each county and begin Aug.
-18th and end on August 25th before the election.
+Dates and times for early voting are determined by each county and begin October 27th and end November 3rd before the election.
 No excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Aug 22nd.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than October 31st.
+Then, when you complete your absentee ballot, it must be received by election day.